tulip/gizmo/Readme.md

 The ICSP header on the Micro Word Clock PCB is the standard layout described [here](http://www.atmel.com/images/doc0943.pdf) (Fig. 2).

 When burning bootloader, make sure to:
-- use Arduino 1.8.5 (this was what has worked so far)
-- After moving .zip file to `Arduino/hardware` and unzipping, find `boards.txt` and change the line `atmega328bb.bootloader.extended_fuses=0x05` from 0x05 to 0xfd and restart Arduino IDE
 - Connect 10uF cap between Arduino UNO reset and ground

 When uploading sketch, make sure to: